SyxP/ObiterDicta.jl/README.md

 For Mirror Dungeon, as the content may be revamp in the near future, may require specific backups to ensure the data is not lost.
 1. Mirror Dungeon 1 and 2 - List of Fights (0%)
+2. Mirror Dungeon 1 and 2 - Historical E.G.O Gifts (0%)
-2. Mirror Dungeon 2 - Starlight Buffs (20%)
+3. Mirror Dungeon 2 - Starlight Buffs (20%)
-3. Mirror Dungeon 3 - Fusion Mechanics (0%)
+4. Mirror Dungeon 3 - Fusion Mechanics (100%)
-4. Mirror Dungeon 3 - Fusion Calculator (0%)
+5. Mirror Dungeon 3 - Fusion Calculator (70%)
-5. Mirror Dungeon 3 - Starlight Buffs (0%)
+6. Mirror Dungeon 3 - Starlight Buffs (0%)

 ### Miscellaneous Story